Assurance Assurance Governance Human review 4 min read

 Why “checking” is not as simple as it sounds

-Part of the problem is that checking is often treated as though it is obvious.
-It is not.
-A lot of people know they are supposed to sense-check something, but not necessarily what a real check involves.
+Part of the issue is that checking often gets treated as though it is obvious.
+In practice, it is not.

-That matters more now because AI is very good at producing language that feels finished.
-It can give people the impression that the thinking has already been done when, in reality, it may only have produced a plausible-looking version of it.
+That matters because AI is very good at producing language that feels finished.
+It can create the impression that the thinking has already been done when, in reality, it may only have produced a plausible-looking version of it.

 What regulated organisations need to be clearer about